USS Reuben James (DD-245)

 USS Reuben James (DD-245) was a four-funnel that was constructed after World War I. She was the first United States Navy ship to be named after Boatswain's Mate Reuben James (c.
 1776–1838), who had distinguished himself fighting in the First Barbary War, and was the first US navy ship to be sunk by hostile action in the European Theater of World War II.
-Four US flagged merchant ships were also sunk by hostile action before Pearl Harbor.
+Four US flagged merchant ships were also sunk by hostile action before the attack on Pearl Harbor.

 Reuben James was laid down on 2 April 1919 by the New York Shipbuilding Corporation of Camden, New Jersey, launched on 4 October 1919, and commissioned on 24 September 1920.
 The destroyer was sunk by a torpedo attack from German submarine near Iceland on 31 October 1941, resulting in the deaths of 100 crewmembers, before the United States had officially joined the war.

 Early service history

 Assigned to the US Atlantic Fleet, Reuben James served in the Mediterranean Sea from 1921 to 1922 after she had left from Newport, Rhode Island, on 30 November 1920, to Zelenika, Yugoslavia, and arrived on 18 December.
 During the spring and the summer of 1921, she sailed in the Adriatic Sea and the Mediterranean out of Zelenika and Gruž (Dubrovnik), Yugoslavia and assisted refugees and participated in postwar investigations and the Allied occupation of the eastern Adriatic.
 In October 1921 at Le Havre, she joined the protected cruiser at ceremonies marking the return of the Unknown Soldier to the United States.
 At Danzig, from 29 October 1921 to 3 February 1922, she assisted the American Relief Administration in its efforts to relieve hunger and misery.
 After duty in the Mediterranean, she departed Gibraltar on 17 July.

 Then based at New York City, she patrolled the coast of Nicaragua to prevent the delivery of weapons to revolutionaries in early 1926.
 During the spring of 1929, she participated in fleet maneuvers that helped develop naval airpower.
 She was decommissioned at Philadelphia on 20 January 1931.
 She was recommissioned on 9 March 1932 and started operating again in the Atlantic Ocean and the Caribbean Sea by patrolling Cuban waters during the coup by Fulgencio Batista.
 She transferred to San Diego in 1934.
 After maneuvers that evaluated aircraft carriers, she returned to the Atlantic Fleet in January 1939.